 Arkansas Technology Transfer Assistance Grant Program

-This grant is one of several that comes from the Arkansas Economic Development Commission, which also offers rebates and incentives.
-Recipients are Arkansas-based businesses that create local jobs or are looking to expand to other regions in the state.
+This grant is one of several that comes from the Arkansas Economic Development Commission, offering rebates and incentives.
+Recipients are Arkansas-based businesses that create local jobs or expand to other regions in the state.
 Businesses that specialize in creating full-time jobs, for example, can apply for the state’s Infrastructure Grant.

 Colorado Export Development Grant